 - Hospital Episode Statistics (HES) – HES is a data warehouse containing details of all admissions, outpatient appointments and A&E attendances at NHS hospitals in England.
 This data is collected during a patient’s time at hospital and is submitted to allow hospitals to be paid for the care they deliver.
 HES data is designed to enable secondary use, that is use for non-clinical purposes, of this administrative data and contains pseudonymised records.

 We are required to comply with the Data Protection Act 2018 to ensure information is managed securely and this is reviewed every year as part of our NHS Data Security and Protection Toolkit assessment (formerly NHS Information Governance Toolkit).

-In order to comply with this, Bexley Council Public Health use the following measures:
+In order to comply with this, Bexley Council Public Health abd our commissioned service providers use the following measures:

 - any personal identifiable data is sent or received using secure email